ignaciotb/UWExploration/README.md

 #### auv_2_ros
 It will provide the functionality to parse the cereal files and publish into the ROS environment the information we need from them (map, control input, ground truth vehicle estimate...).
 ```
-rosrun auv_2_ros auv2ros_parser --simulation no --map /your/path/to/map.cereal --trajectory /your/path/to/trajectory.cereal --original yes
+rosrun auv_2_ros auv2ros_parser --map /your/path/to/map.cereal --trajectory /your/path/to/trajectory.cereal
 ```
 For now, it only visualizes the input dataset bathymetry as a point cloud in PCL visualizer.
 After running it, press `r` to center the view on the map, and `q` to stop the visualizer.

-### auv_pf
-Package containing the particle filter implementation.
-Feel free to start to work on this one and try simple things.

-### mbes_model
-This package will host the measurement model used in the PF.
-For now this will be an MBES simulator based on PCL.
-Coming soon!